jeffersondesouza/Mastering-JavaScript-Functional-Programming/README.md

 - In Lambda Calculos Terms: Parameters are placeholders for potential values that will be passed, and arguments are the actual values passed to the function;
 - In lambda style, functions only consist of a result;
 - In the lambda calculus, you don't write functions with several parameters, but only with one, by applying something called currying;
 - Essa técnica ajuda em situações que desejamos fazer Pipe de funções;
+- This programming style is called pointfree style or tacit style.
+Ex; fetch("some/remote/url").then(processResult)